American Space Museum

 Our enhanced exhibit hall offers active and compelling narrative, a dramatic treatment of artifacts and displays, the option for either docent-led or self-guided tours, as well as rotating exhibits, a children’s discovery area, and a singular experience that can only happen at a facility dedicated to “Preserving Achievement; Inspiring Innovation”.

-Visit the newly refreshed Mercury, Gemini and Apollo Galleries.
+Visit the Women Making Space History Gallery along with the Mercury, Gemini, Apollo, Shuttle and Cape Canaveral Galleries.
 Take part in a scavenger hunt, and speak with docents who worked in the space program.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.